 Probably the most loved and popular indoor game ever, table tennis is played by people all around the world of all age groups.
 But only some of these table tennis enthusiasts manage to come out on top and stun the world with their skill and talent.
-One of these talents is Ma Long from China, who arguably is the best table tennis player of all time.
-Currently holding the second position in the world according to the International Table Tennis Federation (ITTF), this Chinese prodigy has had quite the interesting life.
+One of these talents is Ma Long from China, which arguably is the best table tennis player of all time.
+Currently holding the second position in the world according to the International Table Tennis Federation (ITTF), this Chinese prodigy has had quite an interesting life.

 Born in Anshan, China, Ma spent his first 11 years in this town.
-He later moved to Shenyang, a town 100 km away from Anshan, after which he moved to the city Beijing.
+He later moved to Shenyang, a town 100 km away from Anshan, after which he moved to the city of Beijing.
 He remembers that the first trophy he won for table tennis was in Anshan at the age of eight or nine.
 Ma had already developed a good reputation in terms of table tennis, winning about 3 championships by the time he was just 11 years old.

 Northeast China had a reputation of being very aggressive, but Ma kept away from all that by concentrating on table tennis.